Frequently Asked Questions - Student

 Here is what a typical day looks like:

-9:30 AM – Devotions, prayer, and announcements at a Metro Baptist Church
+9:30 AM – Devotions, prayer, and announcements at the day camp site

 9:45 AM Leave for our first set of Go Camp